What Causes Liver Cancer?

 The liver is an amazing organ, responsible for filtering toxins, chemicals, nutrients, and waste products from your blood to keep your body clean and in good working order.
 But since all your blood eventually passes through your liver, cancer cells can travel to this organ much more easily than they can reach most other organs.

-Most cases of liver cancer are known as secondary liver cancers: they have originated elsewhere in the body and traveled through the blood and to the liver, where they form a tumor.
+Most cases of liver cancer are known as secondary liver cancers or metastatic liver cancers: they have originated elsewhere in the body and traveled through the blood and to the liver, where they form a tumor.

 A much smaller percentage of liver cancers are primary cancers, meaning they began in the liver.
 Primary liver cancer (also known as hepatocellular carcinoma) accounts for about 2 percent of cancers in the U.S.